Design for Freedom | Pilot Projects & Case Studies

 Design for Freedom worked with Cooke John on the transparent sourcing of materials for the monument, demonstrating her commitment to design and build with materials that are free of forced labor.

-Read the Harriet Tubman Monument Case Study
+Read Harriet Tubman Monument Case Study

 New Canaan Library